C++ Memory Management

 std::destroy_at(p);

-Use these in constexpr contexts (where placement new wasn't usable before C++20) and in allocator implementations.
+• Use in constexpr contexts (placement new wasn't usable pre-C++20) + allocator implementations.